EdulaneDotCo/Mastering-Express.js/README.md

    1. Set long-term career goals and identify growth opportunities.
    1. Pursue continuous learning and professional development.
    1. Plan for career advancement and skill enhancement.
-   1. **Real-Time Project:** Develop a long-term career development plan and set actionable milestones.
+   1. **Applied Project:** Develop a long-term career development plan and set actionable milestones.
 1. **Best Practices:** Continuously update skills, seek new challenges, and engage in professional development.
 1. **Practice Exercises:** Create a career development plan with clear goals and action steps.
 1. **LeetCode/HackerRank:** No direct coding challenge; focus on career development.